MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

 ## Experiment with DevTools

 As you continue your journey to become an expert in web development, you may find that CSS is tricky.
-You may write some CSS and expect it to display one way, but the browser does something completely different.
-Microsoft Edge DevTools makes it easy to experiment with changes and immediately display how the changes affect the page.
+You might write some code that doesn't display what you intended.
+Microsoft Edge DevTools makes it easy to experiment by displaying your changes in the page in real time.

-### Add a declaration to an existing rulest in DevTools
+### Add a declaration to an existing ruleset in DevTools

-Complete the following actions to iterate on the style of an existing element, add a declaration to an existing ruleset.
+Complete the following actions to add a declaration to an existing ruleset.

 1. Hover on the **Home** link, open the contextual menu \(right-click\), and choose **Inspect**.